 - To help new investors realize there is no perfect portfolio and that the best one can only be known in retrospect.
-Therefore they should pick something reasonable and stick with it.
+Therefore, they should pick something reasonable and stick with it.

 Designing the Perfect Investment Portfolio

-As investors move from their investment childhood through the teenage years, many of them seem to almost become fixated on designing the perfect investment portfolio.
+As investors move from their investment childhood through their teenage years, many of them seem to become fixated on designing the perfect investment portfolio.
 They've learned the importance of buy and hold, the importance of keeping costs low, and the importance of using passive investments over active ones.
 They learn about the efficient frontier and seek to get themselves onto it, not realizing it can only be defined in retrospect.

-They start learning about various portfolios, and their pluses and minuses, and seem to be eternally seeking a better one.
+They start learning about various portfolios and their pluses and minuses, and they seem to be eternally seeking a better one.
 Even some investment advisors fall into this trap, designing their own portfolios, borrowing someone else's, or even paying to use someone else's models.
-Occasionally, I even see investment advisors try to keep their model portfolios secret, as though theirs are somehow magically better than anyone else's.
+Occasionally, I even see investment advisors try to keep their model portfolios a secret, as though theirs are somehow magically better than anyone else's.

 Pick a Portfolio and Stick with It

 I suggest you pick a portfolio you like and think you can stick with for a few decades, and then do so.
 Eventually, any given investment portfolio will have its day in the sun.
 Just don't continually change your portfolio in response to changes in the investment winds.
-This is the equivalent of driving while looking through the rearview mirror, or, as Dr. Bernstein likes to phrase it, skating to where the puck was.
+This is the equivalent of driving while looking through the rearview mirror, or, as Dr. William Bernstein likes to phrase it, skating to where the puck was.

 Investment Portfolio Examples

-In that spirit, let's talk about some of the investment portfolios you can use (or modify for your own needs.)
+In that spirit, let's talk about some of the investment portfolios you can use (or modify for your own needs).
 These portfolios will often use Vanguard funds as my usual default, but similar low-cost portfolios can generally be made using Fidelity, Schwab, or iShares index mutual funds or ETFs.

 Portfolio 1: The S&P 500 Portfolio